FirelyTeam/firely-docs/simplifier/accessibility.rst

       (Level A)
     -
-    - * BUG: [SIM-1357] Alternative for/navigate by keyboard resource tree
+    - For keyboard navigation in the FHIR resource tree and the embedded Monaco code editors, see general notes above.

+      Resolved issues

+      * [SIM-1355] Feedback button is not accessible by tab
-      * BUG: [SIM-1358] Hide visually hidden menu items from project/resource menu for screen readers
+      * [SIM-1358] Hide visually hidden menu items from project/resource menu for screen readers
-      * BUG: [SIM-1355] Feedback button is not accessible by tab
-      * BUG: [SIM-1356] Avatar shows no visible indication of being selected with tab
+      * [SIM-1357] Alternative for/navigate by keyboard resource tree

+      Open issues

-      * BUG: [SIM-1359] In IG editor > IG settings: Can't change tab with keyboard
+      * [SIM-1359] In IG editor > IG settings: Can't change tab with keyboard
+      * [SIM-1397] Can't reach diff/hybrid/snapshot button with tab

+      Known issues

-      * BUG: [SIM-1382] Edit button for canonical base URLs on project not accessible with keyboard only
+      * [SIM-1382] Edit button for canonical base URLs on project not accessible with keyboard only
-      * BUG: [SIM-1384] Can't activate the checkmarks on the Create a new package page
+      * [SIM-1384] Can't activate the checkmarks on the Create a new package page
+      * [SIM-1387] Unable to succesfully navigate account avatar with keyboard only

-      * TODO: Check per page:
+      TODO: Check per page:

       * Relevant headers on page
   * - `2.1.2 No Keyboard Trap`_

       (Level A)
     -
+    - On tab trapping in the embedded Monaco code editors, see general note above.

+      Open issues

-    - * BUG: [SIM-1354] The code editor for project settings is a keyboard trap and needs to be replaced with code editor used elsewhere.
+      * [SIM-1354] The code editor for project settings is a keyboard trap and needs to be replaced with code editor used elsewhere.
+      * [SIM-1380] keyboard trap: manage dependencies on project, search field

+      Known issues

-      * BUG: [SIM-1378] keyboard trap: create issue on project / add comment on issue
+      * [SIM-1378] keyboard trap: create issue on project / add comment on issue
-      * BUG: [SIM-1379] keyboard trap: create new package, release notes field
+      * [SIM-1379] keyboard trap: create new package, release notes field
-      * BUG: [SIM-1380] keyboard trap: manage dependencies on project, search field
-      * BUG: [SIM-1381] keyboard trap: create script connector
+      * [SIM-1381] keyboard trap: create script connector

   * - `2.1.4 Character Key Shortcuts`_